PandaWood/ExceptionReporter.NET/README.md

 ```

 ### The assemblies
 For the un-nugetted, you can find the binaries for ExceptionReporter in the latest release.
-But note, there are now nuget dependencies for 2 libraries (DotNetZip SimpleMAPI.NET) - so those libraries have to be referenced as well (included in the release binary).
+But note, there are now nuget dependencies for 2 libraries (DotNetZip,SimpleMAPI.NET) - so those libraries have to be referenced as well (included in the release binary).

 ## How it Looks